psf/black/docs/the_black_code_style.md

 multiple lines.
 This is so that _Black_ is compliant with the recent changes in the [PEP 8](https://www.python.org/dev/peps/pep-0008/#should-a-line-break-before-or-after-a-binary-operator) style guide, which emphasizes that this approach improves readability.

-This behaviour may raise `W503 line break before binary operator` warnings in style guide enforcement tools like Flake8.
-Since `W503` is not PEP 8 compliant, you should tell Flake8 to ignore these warnings.

 ### Slices